Nazulka/Visit-Kyrgyzstan/README.md

 ___

 * **People with no travel plans in mind (yet) or deciding where to go:**
-    * I want to get inspiration for my next travel exerience
+    * I want to get inspiration for my next travel exerience.

-    * I want to see large high quality images of beautiful landscapes and views and a brief summary of the highlighted locations
+        * Image Carousel has showcases captivating high-resolution images to spark the initial travel interest.
-    * I want to be able to choose a location spot and explore it from the comfort of my own home
+    * I want to be able to understand what kind of travel experience I am being offered and explore it from the comfort of my own home.
+        * The Cards Section of the website is easily accessible and has got all the information needed to show users that their dream holiday is just a few clicks away.
-    * I want to read more about the sections I'm interested in
+    * I want to read more about the sections I'm interested in.
-    * I want to take action and be able to get in touch for more details
+        * The Cards Section has "Read more" buttons to expand the text, allowing users to read the full information on the topics.
-    * I want to use interactive elements of the website
+    * I want to use interactive elements of the website.
+        * The Map Section has markers for each highlighted location.
+Markers are clickable and allow users to view the image of the destination as well as the brief description in the separate section.

 * **People making their first or secondary bookings**
+    * I want to know the current situation with Covid-19 in Kyrgyzstan.
+        * The Covid-19 Section that contains this information is visible when users land on the website and draws their attention with it's standout background color.
+"Latest travel advice" link, when clicked, takes users to the Kyrgyzstan page of the UK Government's Foreign Travel Advice website.
-    * I can use the easily accessible simple navigation bar to select the section of the website that I need
+    * I want to use the easily accessible simple navigation bar to select the section of the website that I need.
-    * I want to find out when is the best time to visit Kyrgyzstan
+        * The navigation bar is fixed to the top of the page and easily accessible from all screen size devices.
+On a small sized devices it collapses into a hamburger menu.
-    * I want to see beautiful high quality images of new locations I could visit in the future
+    * I want to see beautiful images of new locations I could visit in the future.
+        * The carousel slide contains high-quality large images.
-    * I want to see new interesting content
+    * I want to find out when is the best time to visit Kyrgyzstan.
+        * This information can be easily found in the Cards Section of the website.
+Users can use interactive "Read more" / "Read less" button to expand / collapse the section.
-    * I want to have access to all necessary travel information I need to plan my trip
+    * I want to have access to all necessary travel information I need to plan my trip.
+        * All sections of the website are clearly labelled and easily accessible.
-    * I can click the featured call to action to learn more information or give feedback
+    * I can click the featured call to action button to receive a newsletter with travel insights and updates.
+        * The Contact Page is easily accessible via the navigation menu and users can register their interest to receive a newsletter.

 * **People who are travelling in the area**
-    * I want to find exiting places to visit locally
+    * I want to to use the map to find exiting places to visit locally and make quick decisions what places to visit.
+        * The Map Section markers show popular locations users can visit and provide brief overview and an image of the location when clicked.
-    * I want to use the map to help me make quick decisions what places to visit
+    * I want to use Social Media websites for more inspiration.
+        * The Social Icons are easily accessible in the footer and allow users to access the website's social media pages.
-    * To get in touch if I have any questions or queries
+    * I want to get in touch if I have any questions or queries.
+        * The Contact Form allows users to get in touch with their queries.

 #### Further Testing
 ___